sevyharris/MonteCoffee/README.md

 ## Troubles / Ideas / Questions?

-Please post an issue to the git, and we will try to get back ASAP.
+Please post an issue to the git, and we will try to reply ASAP.